abdulghani/blissful-ignorance/notes.md

 we can't out-compute cosmos

 let alone try that with a little brain

+we can never out-compute cosmos density will catch up to it even so, it's not even close

+cosmos is infinitely intelligent